matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

   request event, encoded as:
   - two bytes in network byte order (big-endian) indicating the length in bytes of the ID as a UTF-8 string
-  - the ID as a UTF-8 string
+  - the ID encoded as a UTF-8 string
 - the first key, as 32 bytes.
 The key to use depends on the mode field:
   - if `0x00` or `0x01`, then the current user's own master cross-signing public key
   - if `0x02`, then the current device's Ed25519 signing key
 - the second key, as 32 bytes.
 The key to use depends on the mode field:
-  - if `0x00`, then what the device thinks the other user's master cross-signing key is
+  - if `0x00`, then what the device thinks the other user's master cross-signing public key is
-  - if `0x01`, then what the device thinks the other device's Ed25519 signing key is
+  - if `0x01`, then what the device thinks the other device's Ed25519 signing public key is
-  - if `0x02`, then what the device thinks the user's master cross-signing key is
+  - if `0x02`, then what the device thinks the user's master cross-signing public key is
-- a random shared secret, as a byte string.
+- a random shared secret, as a sequence of bytes.
 It is suggested to use a secret that is about 8 bytes long.
-Note: as we do not share the length of the secret, and it is not a fixed size, clients will just use the remainder of binary string as the shared secret.
+Note: as we do not share the length of the secret, and it is not a fixed size, clients will just use the remainder of binary segment as the shared secret.

-For example, if Alice displays a QR code encoding the following binary string:
+For example, if Alice displays a QR code encoding the following binary data:

 ```
       "MATRIX"    |ver|mode| len   | event ID